keerthipasupuleti/phone-directory/README.md

    - *Test Case:* Verify that the system correctly auto-populates the information based on the search.

 These test scenarios and test cases cover the specified functionalities related to accessing the screen, radio button removal, invoice issuing, auto-population based on the dealer code, enhancing the Vehicle details table, redirecting to the Matched Data Screen, and search criteria columns.
 Please share more details or specific scenarios if needed.
+---
+**Scenario 20: Combined Screen for Series Man and Direct Sales Invoice:**

+20.1 **Accessing Combined Screen:**
+   - *Scenario:* Admin logs in and navigates to the combined screen for Series Man and Direct Sales Invoice.
+   - *Test Case:* Confirm that the Admin can successfully access the combined screen.

+20.2 **TMT/SN Access to Combined Screen:**
+   - *Scenario:* TMT/SN user logs in and navigates to the combined screen for Series Man and Direct Sales Invoice.
+   - *Test Case:* Ensure that the TMT/SN user can successfully access the combined screen.

+**Scenario 21: Role-Based Restrictions:**

+21.1 **Admin Role Access:**
+   - *Scenario:* Admin navigates through the screen.
+   - *Test Case:* Confirm that the Admin has access to both the Series Man and Direct Sales Invoice tabs.

+21.2 **TMT/SN Role Access:**
+   - *Scenario:* TMT/SN user navigates through the screen.
+   - *Test Case:* Ensure that the TMT/SN user has access to their respective tab based on roles.

+**Scenario 22: Auto-population and Editability in Price Details:**

+22.1 **Get Price Button Functionality:**
+   - *Scenario:* User clicks the 'Get Price' button in the 'Price Details (without Vat)' section.
+   - *Test Case:* Confirm that the W/S Selling Price (Unit) field auto-populates, and the user can edit it.

+22.2 **Free Text Fields Functionality:**
+   - *Scenario:* User enters information in 'W/S Air Price (Unit)', 'Trade Discount', and 'Remarks' fields.
+   - *Test Case:* Verify that these fields accept free text.

+**Scenario 23: Invoice Amount Generation:**

+23.1 **Auto-generation of Invoice Amount:**
+   - *Scenario:* User navigates through the screen.
+   - *Test Case:* Confirm that the 'Invoice Amount' section autogenerates from the system.

+**Scenario 24: Customer Details Section:**

+24.1 **Changing Customer Name based on Dealer Code:**
+   - *Scenario:* User selects a dealer code in the 'Customer Details' section.
+   - *Test Case:* Verify that the customer name changes based on the selected dealer code.

+24.2 **Auto-population of Tax ID and Business Place:**
+   - *Scenario:* User enters a dealer code.
+   - *Test Case:* Confirm that the 'Tax ID' and 'Business Place' fields auto-populate and are non-editable.

+**Scenario 25: Payment Term Details Section:**

+25.1 **Populating Payment Term from Maintenance Screen:**
+   - *Scenario:* User selects 'Y' in customer type.
+   - *Test Case:* Verify that the 'Payment Term' field and 'Payment Due Date' auto-populate from the 'Payment Master Maintenance' screen.

+25.2 **Entering Cost Centre:**
+   - *Scenario:* User enters information in the 'Cost Centre' field.
+   - *Test Case:* Confirm that the 'Cost Centre' field accepts text.

+**Scenario 26: Print Preview and Issue Invoice:**

+26.1 **Adding Print Preview Button:**
+   - *Scenario:* User navigates through the screen.
+   - *Test Case:* Ensure that the 'Print Preview' button is added, and the 'Print Invoice' button is removed.

+26.2 **Previewing Details:**
+   - *Scenario:* User clicks on the 'Print Preview' button.
+   - *Test Case:* Confirm that the user can preview all details.

+26.3 **Enabling Issue Invoice after Preview:**
+   - *Scenario:* User clicks on the 'Print Preview' button.
+   - *Test Case:* Verify that the 'Issue Invoice' button is enabled only after clicking 'Print Preview'.

+**Scenario 27: Issuing Invoice:**

+27.1 **Clicking Issue Invoice Button:**
+   - *Scenario:* User clicks on the 'Issue Invoice' button.
+   - *Test Case:* Confirm that the user can successfully issue the invoice.

+These test scenarios and test cases cover the specified functionalities related to the combined screen for Series Man and Direct Sales Invoice, role-based restrictions, auto-population, editability in the Price Details section, invoice amount generation, customer details section, payment term details section, and the addition of the Print Preview button.
+Please share more details or specific scenarios if needed.